4 PUBLIC POLICY REQUIREMENTS, OBJECTIVES AND OTHER APPROPRIATION MANDATES

 requirements are implemented for HHS in 45 CFR 93, which also describes types of activities, such as

 legislative liaison activities and professional and technical services, which are not subject to this

-Applicants for NIH awards with total costs expected to exceed $100,000 are required to certify that they
+Applicants for NIH awards are required to certify and disclose that they:

 have not made, and will not make, such a prohibited payment;